solderneer/obsidian-ai-tools/README.md

 - Natural language querying of frontmatter with SQL translation
 - (and I dream of more and more!)

+If you have any requests, let me know by opening an issue :)

 ## Demo
 ![](demo.gif)